David Prychitko

-David L. Prychitko (born June 22, 1962) is an American economist of the Austrian School.
-Prychitko is a critic of Marxism, but defends the idea of workers' self-managed firms in a freed market system.
-Prychitko is a tenured professor at Northern Michigan University.
+David L. Prychitko (born June 22, 1962) is an American economist of the Austrian school and a tenured professor at Northern Michigan University.
+He critiques Marxism, but defends the idea of workers' self-managed firms in a freed market system.

 Early life and education

 Prychitko was born in Evergreen Park, Illinois to Harry and Joanne Prychitko.
 He is of Ukrainian and Italian descent.
 He was raised in Worth, Illinois, and is a 1980 graduate of Alan Shepard High School in Palos Heights, Illinois.
 He remained in Worth until he moved to Michigan to attend Northern Michigan University in Marquette, a small city in the Upper Peninsula of Michigan.
-After completing his B.S. in Economics (1984), Prychitko attended George Mason University in Fairfax, Virginia, where he earned an M.A.
+After completing his B.S. in economics (1984), Prychitko attended George Mason University in Fairfax, Virginia, where he earned an M.A.
 (1987) and a Ph.D.
 (1989) in economics.
 At George Mason he was a student of Kenneth Boulding, James Buchanan, Don Lavoie, and Thelma Z. Lavine.
 Lavoie chaired Prychitko's dissertation committee.
 Michael Alexeev, Jack High, and Karen I. Vaughn served as the economists on the committee, and Tom Burns, a sociologist, served as the "outside the discipline" committee member.

-Before completing his Ph.D., Prychitko was also a Junior Fellow in the Program on Participation and Labor-Managed systems in the Department of Economics at Cornell University in Ithaca, New York (1988).
+Before completing his Ph.D., Prychitko was also a junior fellow in the program on participation and labor-managed systems in the department of economics at Cornell University in Ithaca, New York (1988).
 He finished writing his dissertation research there, with some influence under the program's director, Jaroslav Vaněk.